Skip to main content

 Automation is often misunderstood as “tools doing things automatically.”
 In reality, automation is a system built on three parts: trigger, logic, and action.

-A trigger is the event that starts a process.
+A trigger is the event or condition that starts the process.
 Logic determines what should happen.
 An action is the task or output the system performs.

 This structure matters because automation is not magic.
 It is a sequence.